 This tool helps you evaluate the target employer's sponsorship track record, wage competitiveness, and transfer petition volume — so you can make an informed decision.
 It does not replace legal advice.

-Data sourced from DOL OFLC disclosure files.
+Data sourced from DOL OFLC quarterly disclosure files.
 Not legal advice.
-Consult an immigration attorney.
+Consult an immigration attorney before changing employers.